google/paranoid_crypto/README.md

 boxes.
 Hence, Paranoid can be used even if we are not able to inspect the source code (situation 3. listed above).

-The project aims to detect known weaknesses as well as unknown ones.
-E.g., it tries to identify flaws caused by programming errors or the use of weak proprietary random number generators.
-Detecting new weaknesses is of course much more difficult than detecting known ones.
-Such detections may require large sets of signatures or find weak artifacts only with a low probability.
+The project aims to detect known vulnerabilities as well as unknown ones.
+E.g., it tries to identify vulnerabilities caused by programming errors or the use of weak proprietary random number generators.
+Detecting new vulnerabilities is of course much more difficult than detecting known ones.
+Such detections may require large sets of artifacts or find weak ones only with a low probability.

 Therefore, we are very interested to receive feedback and learn about the cryptographic library that generated weak cryptographic artifacts.
 The project